HolyCorn-Software/html-hc/html-hc-changes.md

 .

-Added comfortaa font.
+Improved UI of the animated-tick widget.

+Improved the back-forth widget.
+    Added possibility of navigating multiple steps back.
     Improved typing.

-Made getThumbnail() more robust.

-Added ability for widgets to define events that they expected to be dispatched.
-This information helps code-completion.

-Improved loading-action error UI.

-Improved typing of the back-forth widget.

-Improved responsiveness of the nice-number-input widget.

-Added simple-calendar widget (borrowed from hc-matazm), to allow simple calendar-based UIs.